Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Abstract

 \section{Abstract}

 This work presents a reinforcement learning-based switching control mechanism to autonomously move a ferromagnetic object (representing a milliscale robot) around obstacles within a constrained environment in the presence of disturbances.
 This mechanism can be used to navigate objects (e.g., capsule endoscopy, swarms of drug particles) through complex environments when active control is a necessity but where direct manipulation can be hazardous.
 The proposed control scheme consists of a switching control architecture implemented by two sub-controllers.
-The first sub-controller is designed to employs the robot's inverse kinematic solutions to do an environment search of the to-be-carried ferromagnetic particle while being robust to disturbances.
+The first sub-controller is designed to employ the robot's inverse kinematic solutions to do an environment search for the to-be-carried ferromagnetic particle while being robust to disturbances.
 The second sub-controller uses a customized rainbow algorithm to control a robotic arm, i.e., the UR5 robot, to carry a ferromagnetic particle to a desired position through a constrained environment.
 For the customized Rainbow algorithm, Quantile Huber loss from the Implicit Quantile Networks (IQN) algorithm and ResNet are employed.
 The proposed controller is first trained and tested in a real-time physics simulation engine (PyBullet).
 Afterward, the trained controller is transferred to a UR5 robot to remotely transport a ferromagnetic particle in a real-world scenario to demonstrate the applicability of the proposed approach.
-The experimental results show an average success rate of 98.86\% calculated over 30 episodes for randomly generated trajectories.
+The experimental results on the UR5 robot show an average success rate of 98.86\% over 30 episodes for randomly generated trajectories, demonstrating the viability of the proposed approach for real-life applications.
+In addition, two classical path finding approaches, Attractor Dynamics and the execution extended Rapidly-Exploring Random Trees (ERRT), are also investigated and compared to the RL-based method.
+The proposed RL-based algorithm is shown to achieve performance comparable to that of the tested classical path planners whilst being more robust to deploy in dynamical environments.

 \abstractname{Note to Practitioners}